-To succeed in the implementation of the inbound marketing principles, it is essential for marketing and sales teams to work together and have a shared understanding of the buyer’s journey from start to finish.
+To succeed in the implementation of the inbound marketing principles, it is essential for marketing and sales teams to work together and have a shared understanding of the customer journey from start to finish.

 The sales team needs to understand the marketing part of the journey and actively contribute to designing it, while the marketing team needs to have a good understanding of the B2B sales process and the needs of the sales team.
 Companies’ management should oversee this process at the executive level and adjust incentives to stimulate collaboration.